Theralizumab: History

 In its first human clinical trials, it caused catastrophic systemic organ failures in the subjects, despite being administered at a supposed sub-clinical dose of 0.1 mg per kg, some 500 times lower than the dose found safe in animals.
-Six volunteers were hospitalized on 13 March 2006.
+All six volunteers who were administered the drug were hospitalized between 12 and 16 hours later.
 At least four of them had multiple organ dysfunction.

 The Phase I clinical trials were conducted by Parexel at an independent clinical trials unit in leased space on the premises of Northwick Park and St. Mark's Hospital, London, on 13 March 2006.
 Parexel is a company that carries out drug trials on behalf of pharmaceutical and biotechnology companies.
 Healthy volunteers were recruited to the study with a £2,000 fee.
 The trial resulted in hospitalization of all six volunteers administered the drug, at least four of whom had multiple organ dysfunction.
 The trial was a double-blind, randomized, placebo-controlled study, with two of the eight subjects receiving a placebo, and six receiving 1/500th of the highest dose used in previous experiments with cynomolgus macaques.
 All six of the trial subjects who received the drug were male, aged 19 to 34 (median 29.5); none had a notable medical history, and all were well in the 2 weeks before the trial.
 The drug was given by intravenous infusion, starting at 8 am, with an interval of around 10 minutes between patients, and each infusion lasting from 3 to 6 minutes.
 Roughly fifty minutes after the first participant received his dose, he complained of a headache, and soon afterwards fever and pain.
 He took his shirt off, complaining that he felt like he was burning.
 Shortly after, the remaining participants who received the actual drug also became ill, vomiting and complaining of severe pain.
 The first patient was transferred to the Northwick Park Hospital's intensive care unit 12 hours after infusion, with the others following within the next 4 hours.
 A severely affected volunteer, Mohammed Abdalla, a 28-year-old, was described as having developed a ballooned head.
 This led to his description as being similar to the "Elephant Man".
 A volunteer also lost his fingers and toes as a result of being injected with the drug.